jeffmacinnes/pyneal-docs/content/installation.md

 These versions reflect the primary environment in which **Pyneal** is tested.
 It is likely that other versions maintain compatibility, but use at your own risk.

+Some users have reported problems installing the development version of kivy (under Pyneal dependencies).
+For assistance with this step, and other issues, see [**Troubleshooting**](/troubleshooting.md)

 ## Additional Tools

 **Pyneal** itself does not require any additional libaries beyond what is listed above.
 However, there are various tools included that you may find useful during a real-time scan session.
 For instance, the tool [**createMask**](/createMask) can be used to transform a standard space ROI mask to the subject's functional space, which can then be used as a mask for analysis during a real-time scan.